Digital products can’t be held, tasted, or touched, but everyone consumes them—from music to videos, ebooks to online courses, and more.

 - Flexible products.
 You can offer free products to build your email list, monthly paid subscriptions for access to exclusive digital content, or licenses to use your digital products.
 You have a lot of options as to how you incorporate digital products into your business.

-But digital products also come with specific challenges you’ll need to watch out for:
+But online digital products also come with specific challenges you’ll need to watch out for:

 - You’re susceptible to piracy/theft.
 You need to take precautions and reduce these risks by employing the right tools to protect your products.